Is Red Light Therapy Safe for Breastfeeding?

 Can I use a red light while breastfeeding?

-Yes, you can use red light therapy while breastfeeding because it is a non-invasive procedure that does not affect the mammary glands and composition of breast milk.
+Yes, you can use red light therapy while breastfeeding because it is a non-invasive procedure that does not affect the mammary glands or the composition of breast milk.

 What beauty treatments should be avoided while breastfeeding?